apache/maven-wrapper/src/site/markdown/index.md

 available on most systems or is easy to procure: but with many of the recent changes in Maven it will be easier for users to have a fully encapsulated build setup provided by the project.
-With the Maven Wrapper, this is very easy to do and it's a great idea borrowed from Gradle.
+With the Maven Wrapper, this is very easy to do and it's a great idea and initial implementation borrowed from Gradle.

 The easiest way to setup the Maven Wrapper for your project is to use the [Maven Wrapper Plugin][1] with its provided `wrapper` goal.
 To add or update all